Colonial Frontier Massacre Groups

 1879: Selwyn Range, QLD

-Between 12 and 21 January 1879 a large group of Yalarrnga and Pitta Pitta people were conducting major ceremonies at Wonoma Waterhole on Sulieman Creek, in western Queensland.
+Between 12 and 21 January 1879 a large group of Yalarrnga and Pitta Pitta people were conducting ceremonies at Wonoma Waterhole on Sulieman Creek, in western Queensland.
 They were disturbed by stockman Bernard Molvo and 3 others.
 A group of Yalarrnga and Pitta Pitta warriors killed Molvo and his comrades for witnessing ‘secret’ ceremonies and abducting Yalarrnga and Pitta Pitta women for sex.
 In February 1879, sub-inspector Ernest Eglington led a detachment of native police and a vigilante group of colonists including Alexander Kennedy and Robert Currie from Buckingham Downs station and William Paterson from Goodwood station and carried out 5 reprisal massacres of Yalarrnga and Pitta Pitta people at camps at Buckingham Downs, Sulieman Creek, Goodwood Station, Monastery Creek and Dajarra Monument.
 The survivors estimate that more than 100 Yalarrnga and Pitta Pitta people were killed overall, suggesting that about 20 were killed at each site.
 Thus 100 Yalarrnga and Pitta Pitta men, women and children people lost their lives for killing 4 stockmen, averaging 25 deaths for the loss of each of the 4 colonists.

 Estimated total killed: 100